sivaramgs/Build-a-Generative-Adversarial-Neural-Network-for-Fashion-with-Tensorflow/README.md

 ## Built the Discriminator
-The discriminator distinguishes the generated fake fashion images through a series of convolutional layers and flattening the dense layer.
+The discriminator distinguishes the generated fake fashion images from real images through a series of convolutional layers and flattening the dense layer.
 ### ![discrimiator_summary](assets/discriminator_summary.png)